Angular momentum transfer in cosmological simulations of Milky Way-mass discs: Acknowledgements

 \section{Acknowledgements}

 CT and DK were supported by NSF grant AST-2108324.
 Support for PFH was provided by NSF Research Grants 1911233, 20009234, 2108318, NSF CAREER grant 1455342, NASA grants 80NSSC18K0562, HST-AR-15800.
 CAFG was supported by NSF through grants AST-2108230, AST-2307327, and CAREER award AST-1652522; by NASA through grants 17-ATP17-0067 and 21-ATP21-0036; by STScI through grants HST-GO-16730.016-A and JWST-AR-03252.001-A; and by CXO through grant TM2-23005X.
+NM acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), funding reference number RGPIN-2023-04901.
 Numerical calculations were run on the Caltech compute cluster “Wheeler,” allocations FTA-Hopkins/AST20016 supported by the NSF and TACC, and NASA HEC SMD-16-7592.
 The simulations presented here used computational resources granted by the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant no. OCI-1053575, specifically allocation TG-AST120025 and resources provided by PRAC NSF.1713353 supported by the NSF; Frontera allocations AST21010 and AST20016, supported by the NSF and TACC; Triton Shared Computing Cluster (TSCC) at the San Diego Supercomputer Center.
 The data used in this work were, in part, hosted on facilities supported by the Scientific Computing Core at the Flatiron Institute, a division of the Simons Foundation.
+This work was performed in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.
+We would additionally like to thank the anonymous reviewer, whose insightful comments markedly improved the manuscript.